premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 ---

 6. What do you understand by regular expressions in C#?
-Can you write a program that searches a string using regular expressions.
+Can you write a program that searches a string using regular expressions?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)